How to Quote Plastering Jobs in the UK (2026)

 Your business details

 Name, business name, phone number, email, and any accreditations (CITB, approved plasterer status).
-This signals legitimacy immediately.
+This signals legitimacy before the customer has even read the price.

 Scope of work